 Let’s explore these 3 loops . . .

-Predict-React-Evaluate (P-R-E) Loop: This is the smallest of the loops, but one of the most vital when it comes to keeping officers safe.
+Predict-React-Evaluate (P-R-E) Loop (SITUATIONAL AWARENESS LOOP): This is the smallest of the loops, but one of the most vital when it comes to keeping officers safe.
 Predict-React-Evaluate is not used for making decisions of significance, but it does serve the purpose of maintaining a state of situational awareness.
 The P-R-E Loop is a continuously running loop within an officer’s mind which keeps him or her aware of their current circumstances and is searching for the next opportunity to make a decision of significance.

 In an article shared recently by Patrick Van Horne, co-author of “Left of Bang”, Dr. Mica R. Endsley defined situational awareness with three levels: Level 1: Perception of Elements in Current Situation, Level 2: Comprehension of Current Situation, and Level 3: Projection of Future Status.
 In essence, the P-R-E Loop includes the same levels, but in a slightly different order of occurrence.
 (Towards a Theory of Situational Awareness in Dynamic Systems; Human Factors; 1995)